 About the wine:

 The bouquet unfolds gradually.
-It is somewhat restrained, suggesting that it benefits from some aeration.
+It is somewhat restrained, suggesting that the wine benefits from some aeration.
 Once aerated, it reveals nuances of black berries, mint, and cocoa beans.
 The smooth, slightly creamy attack heralds a harmonious wine.
-It stands out for its freshness and character, which are in perfect harmony with fine-grained tannins that provide a pleasing structure.
-A wine that is quietly coming into its own and clearly prioritizes finesse, grounded in freshness and vigor.
+It stands out for its freshness and character, which are in perfect balance with fine-grained tannins that provide appreciable power.
+A wine that is slowly coming into its own and clearly prioritizes finesse, grounded in freshness and vigor.

 Tastingbook - Markus Del Monego